Jim Burke (cricketer): International swansong

 His run of low scoring continued in his state's match against England before the Fourth Test.
 He made 5 and 22 not out, dismissed by Bailey although he did remove his slow-scoring English counterpart with the ball.
 In the Fourth Test, Burke made 66 in the first innings to help set up a lead of 236 and he was unbeaten on 16 as the Australians sealed the series with a ten-wicket win.
 He then took 4/52 and 1/19 against Victoria before playing in the Fifth Test, his last match for Australia.
 He made only 16 and 13, dismissed twice by Frank Tyson, the fastest bowler of the era, as Australia won by nine wickets to take the series 4–0.

-Criticised for slow scoring and for his bowling, and declaring himself unwilling to face fast bowling of increasing fierceness, in particular short pitched bowling, Burke retired suddenly after series, having scored 199 runs at 28.43.
+Criticised for slow scoring and for his bowling, and declaring himself unwilling to face fast bowling of increasing fierceness, in particular short pitched bowling, and having scored 199 runs at 28.43, Burke retired from all first class cricket suddenly after series.
 He announced retirement on 5 March 1959.

 He played in the two Shield matches after the Tests, scoring 103 and 65 in the penultimate match, a 174-run win over South Australia.
 He then made five in his final match against Western Australia, which New South Wales won by an innings and completed their sixth consecutive Sheffield Shield title.

 He continued to play grade cricket for 13 further seasons and later became a well-known commentator for the Australian Broadcasting Corporation.